Please take some time to look over the rules. These rules are in place to keep the racing fun and entertaining for everyone!

 director.
 If no race director is presented then we cannot remove a penalty.

-6.4.4 Automatic Time Penalties – If a driver receives an automatic time penalty
+6.4.4 Automatic Time Penalties – Automatic time penalties may be submitted

 Penalty points stay on your Super License for the length of races in that season.
-For
+The two

 it’s given to you race 5 in the season, it will remain with you until race 5 of next season.

 If you miss races, those will not be counted as races until the penalty point can be

 removed.
 Every driver’s total number of penalty points will be listed throughout the

 6.6 Penalties – The available penalties that can be applied to a driver are below.
 Please

 note that the stewards can combine penalties based on the severity of the

 o 3 Second